Wise Business Account Review

 Wise was built with security in mind, and is at the cutting edge of online and mobile account safety.
 That means your account security is also protected by dedicated anti fraud teams and technology, instant transaction alerts and 2 factor authentication.

 To access the full Wise business account features you’ll pay a 31 USD one off charge.
-After that the account has no ongoing fees, you simply pay for the services you use.
+After that the account has no ongoing monthly or annual fees, you simply pay for the services you use.

 Wise international transfers use the mid-market exchange rate with no markup and no hidden costs.
 Instead, there are a couple of transparent fees: